al-siv/color-rs/README.md

 # color-rs

-A CLI utility for working with color gradients in LAB color space.
+A CLI utility for working with color gradients in LAB color space with CSS cubic-bezier timing functions.

 ## Description

-`color-rs` is a command-line tool that allows you to create smooth color gradients between two colors, using the LAB color space for more accurate and visually pleasing transitions.
+`color-rs` is a command-line tool that allows you to create smooth color gradients between two colors, using the LAB color space for perceptually uniform transitions and CSS cubic-bezier timing functions for professional-grade curve control.

 ### Features

 - **LAB Color Space**: All calculations are performed in the perceptually uniform LAB color space
-- **Smooth Gradients**: Uses spline-like interpolation for natural transitions
-- **Flexible Settings**: Configurable smoothing and curve tension coefficients
+- **CSS Cubic-Bezier**: Professional timing functions matching CSS cubic-bezier specifications
+- **SVG Output**: Generate SVG images with native cubic-bezier animation support
 - **Precise Positioning**: Specify start and end positions as percentages
+- **Mathematical Accuracy**: Newton-Raphson iteration for accurate bezier calculations

 ## Installation